Here is a checklist to help you make the best choices.

 During this enrollment period you may change or join a Medicare Advantage

 HMO plan.
-The benefits of these plans are wide and they vary.
-Some of
+The benefits of these plans are wide and varied.
+Some of the

 a Part D prescription drug plan, urgent care visits and low or no copays

 the Medicare Annual Enrollment Period.
-You also have the option to just
+You also have the option to change

-change your stand-alone Part D prescription drug plan during Medicare
+your stand-alone Part D prescription drug plan during Medicare Annual

-Annual Enrollment Period only (unless you qualify for an SEP as noted
+Enrollment Period only (unless you qualify for an SEP as noted previously).

-You might need a supplement plan.
+You may need a supplement plan.
 Individuals who decide to pay a premium

 and join a stand-alone Part D plan will return to their Original Medicare